unjs/listhen/README.md

 - Default: `true`

-Automatically close when an exit signal is received on process.
+Automatically close when an exit signal is received in the process.

 ### `publicURL`

 - Default: (the first public URL listening)

-The public URL to show in CLI output
+The public URL to show in the CLI output

 ### `qr`